Casmir5/digital-clock/README.md

 ## Overview

-this is real time clock that gives the accurate time within in a region at all
+This is real time clock that gives the accurate time within any region at all

 ### The challenge